-Analysis: Both the 10y-2y and 10y-3m are inverted.
+Analysis: Both the 10y-2y and 10y-3m are deeply inverted.
 A recession typically starts 6-18 months after initial inversion of the 10y-3m, the short end of that range is April 2023.
+Yield curves haven't started to steepen yet, which is a more imminent recession warning sign.